Industry sage George Casey shares his experience and wisdom for confronting the next housing slowdown

 • Hard “in your face” reality is better than rumor any day; most employees probably know the truth anyway

-3] Cash is king
+3] Cash is king in preparing for a slowdown

 If you’re thinking this point rates as a big “Duh!,” there were literally hordes of builders, suppliers, and trade contractors who violated this basic principle in preparation for the last slowdown and paid the ultimate price.
 And as we learned from JayMarc Homes in my September column, that cash should also include provisions for keeping your staff going as long as possible; otherwise, you’ll start the next recovery in a hole.
 George recommends: